 The Torah portion for this week is Shelach, which means “send,” from Numbers 13:1–15:41, and the Haftorah is from Joshua 2:1–24.

 This week’s Torah portion ends with a commandment for the Israelites to place tassels on the four corners of their garments.
 In those days, when men mostly wore tunics, the tassels were tied to the four corners of the tunic.
-Most of the shirts that are worn today don’t have four corners at the bottom, so the Jewish custom is to wear an undergarment called tzitzit in Hebrew.
+Most of the shirts we wear today don’t have four corners at the bottom, so the Jewish custom is to wear an undergarment called tzitzit in Hebrew.
 This undergarment is a small, lightweight, white four-cornered shirt with the traditional fringe (or tassels) tied at each corner.
 If you look closely at many observant Jewish men today, you will see this fringe hanging below their shirts, often almost to their knees.

 An old Hasidic Jewish story is told about a Russian Cossack who encountered a Jewish Hasid traveling across Europe.
 The Cossack, notorious for being anti-Semitic, noticed the Jew’s tzitzit and asked abruptly, “What is that thing hanging down next to your leg?”
 The Jew turned to the Cossack and inquired, “What is that thing hanging down next to your leg?”
 The Cossack answered him, “It’s a sword, of course!”
 The Jew replied, “This is also a sword.
 Do you want to have a duel?”
 The Cossack agreed to the fight, and the legend goes that the tzitzit of the Hasid broke the sword of the Cossack.